cysouw/diathesis/text/c07_participle.md

 ### --- [ SBJ > Ø ] --- *Unpersönlicher Vorgangspassiv* {.unnumbered}

+To call the diatheses in this section 'passive' is actually a misnomer, because there is no promotion of an argument to subject status.
+Also the retention of the original subject is mostly not possible.
+The categorisation of diatheses as followed in this work would suggest that ~~verbative~~ would be a more suitable term (see[@sec:intro-isolated-subject-diathesis]).
+However, because the actual constructions (using light verbs *werden*, *sein* or *gehören*) shows a parallel to the real passives, the widespread use of the name *unpersönslicher Passiv* in the German grammatical tradition is retained here.

 ### [ N | – ] *werden + Partizip* Impersonal passive {#sec:participles-werden-impersonal-passive}

 The *werden + Partizip* impersonal passive is a widely discussed phenomenon in German grammar that occurs with some intransitive verbs [@next a,b].
 A special and very atypical characteristic of this diathesis is that there is no grammatical subject expressed.
 Typically in German, when a subject is dropped, then a valency-simulating pronoun *es* is inserted (see [@sec:intro-es]).
 However, in this diathesis any occurring pronoun *es* is only position-simulating (i.e. it occurs when the first position of the sentence, i.e. the *Vorfeld*, is empty).
 In contrast, when the first position is filled, the pronoun *es* is absent [@next b].